Digital Nomad Visa in Bulgaria: Does it Really Exist?

 Requirements:

-• The foreign company must be operational (usually for at least one year).
+• The foreign company must be operational (at least for 2 years).

 • Registration of the representative office with the Bulgarian Chamber of Commerce and Industry (BCCI).